Kinross Wolaroi School: 1945-1975

-Presbyterian Ladies' College / The Kinross School
+Presbyterian Ladies' College (The Kinross School)

-There had been substantial scottish immigration to Orange since its foundation in the 19th century which had led to a sizeable Presbyterian community.
-Throughout the 1920's the Presbyterian community realised that there was a need for the establishment of a girl's school that could provide a well-rounded education based upon the ideals found within reformed Christianity.
+There had been substantial Scottish immigration to Orange since its foundation in the 19th century which had led to a sizeable Presbyterian community.
+Throughout the 1920's the Presbyterian community realized that there was a need for the establishment of a girls' school that could provide a well-rounded education based upon the ideals found within reformed Christianity.
 In response to this The Presbyterian Ladies' College (PLC) opened in Orange in 1928 on a 43-acre site, named "Campdale".
 With Miss Eleanor Linck as its first Headmistress.
+Dorothy Knox took over in 1932 and she led the school until 1936 when Ina Miller became headmistress.

-P.L.C.
-Orange had been open for eight years when Miss Ina Miller became Headmistress.
-For the next 33 years she would shape the direction of the College and set very high standards for the student body as well as staff.
+For the next 33 years Miller would shape the direction of the College and set very high standards for the student body as well as staff.

 In 1973, PLC also became co-educational, and changed its name to The Kinross School.
-During this time Wolaroi was in financial difficulty and the Methodist Church approached the Presbyterian Church to take over management of Wolaroi.
-In 1975 The Kinross School took over the management of Wolaroi and became Kinross Wolaroi School.
+During this time Wolaroi was suffering from financial difficulties and the Methodist Church approached the Presbyterian Church to take over management of Wolaroi.
+In 1975 both The Kinross School Council and Wolaroi College Council agreed to amalgamate.